Below are some of the press announcements highlighting HCS EdConnect partner organizations and the collaboration which has made this project possible:

 “Online learning is an integral part of education in the 21st century, especially in a world made remote due to COVID-19.
 Now, just as any student who depends on transportation is able to ride the bus, every student will be able to fully participate in the incredible opportunities afforded by Hamilton County Schools.”Deb Socia, President and CEO of The Enterprise Center

 “EPB’s mission is to enhance the quality of life and economic growth of our community.
-I can’t think of a greater impact we could have than joining with our private and public partners to do what we can to help our students reach their full potential and prepare for their future careers.”Warren Logan, EPB Board Chair and President and CEO of the Urban League
+I can’t think of a greater impact we could have than joining with our private and public partners to do what we can to help our students reach their full potential and prepare for their future careers.”Warren Logan, Former President and CEO of the Urban League